Interim compensation payments

 In these circumstances, it may be necessary to secure an interim payment of compensation to tide you over until the major details of your claim have been resolved.

-While obtaining interim payments can be problematic, and may only be possible if the defendant has admitted liability for the causes of your injury, if the defendant refuses to agree to the payment of interim sums, your personal injury solicitor may make an application to the court.
+While obtaining interim payments can be problematic, and may only be possible if the defendant has admitted liability for the causes of your injury, if the defender refuses to agree to the payment of interim sums, your personal injury solicitor may make an application to the court.

 Any interim payment awarded is deductible from the final sum awarded by the court.